oleg-shilo/shell-x/README.md

 Below are the some of Shell-X features that extend Windows "Send to" approach:

 * Support for complex nested context menus.
-* Support for console and windows menu actions.
+* Support for console and Windows menu actions.
 * Support for both batch files and PowerShell scripts as an action associated with a menu item.
 * Support for custom icons in the menu items.
 * The action definition is no longer a shortcut but a batch file so a menu action can have multiple steps.